 The basis of Parkour is to get to the essence in the face of an obstacle.
 The philosophy of this sport is to be constantly on the move and to never stop.
 If tracers are confronted by a problem, if they find an obstacle in their way, they must be able to create a strategy for progressing, for moving forward.
 This is a sporting discipline which also teaches self-confidence to those who take part in it.

 It is a philosophy which is applied to life itself.
 Parkour is a vehicle for values of honesty, respect, humility, self-denial, rigour, discipline, but also pushing yourself and tasting the satisfaction of sheer effort.

 The first edition is planned for 2020.
 The competition consists of qualifications and finals for each category, Speed-run and Freestyle.

 The first FIG World Cup series was launched in 2018.
-It consists of three stages, organised with the FISE at their World Action Sports Festivals in Hiroshima (JPN), Montpellier (FRA) and Chengdu (CHN).
+It consists of two stages, organised with the FISE at their World Action Sports Festivals in Hiroshima (JPN) and Montpellier (FRA).
 At each event, athletes have the opportunity to win prize money and World Cup points which result in separate Parkour World Cup Series Ranking Lists for Speed-run and Freestyle.
-The two best results of three competitions per year are taken into consideration to determine the winner of the annual World Cup Series.
+The two best results of these competitions per year are taken into consideration to determine the winner of the annual World Cup Series.